 Cl dis only slightly reduced during prolonged surgery,17which is probably due to the fact that interstitial oncotic forces eventually counteract further retention of infused fluid in the plasma.47Hence, volunteers receiving 0.9% saline had only a 25% lower Cl dduring experimental isoflurane anesthesia lasting for 3 h as compared with the Cl dmeasured when they were given the same fluid in the conscious state.9

-V cduring Induction of Anesthesia
+Small Size of V cduring Induction of Anesthesia

 In general, Cl and Cl dvary much more than V cand V tdepending on the physiologic situation.
 However, a confusing finding is that the calculated V cbecomes 50% smaller if volume kinetics is determined during the onset of spinal,29,30epidural,31and general anesthesia.30,31No satisfactory explanation exists at present, but the small V cis mathematically due to a marked increase in plasma dilution at that time.
 If this dilution would be the same throughout the cardiovascular system, the calculated plasma volume expansion would exceed the infused fluid volume.
 Therefore, a speculation is that, with arterial hypotension, the infused fluids primarily distribute into a smaller volume, such as well-perfused vascular beds with short transit times and the central blood volume; we know that hypotension develops first and the excessive plasma dilution a few minutes later.48